Infertility Treatment Success Rates

-According to the American Society For Reproductive Medicine, infertility affects 6.1 million American women and their partners, about 10 percent of the reproductive age population.
+It’s important to understand the statistics about infertility, including infertility treatment success rates.
+According to the American Society For Reproductive Medicine, infertility affects 6.1 million American women and their partners, about 10% of the reproductive-age population.

-Recent improvements in medication, microsurgery, and assisted reproductive technologies (ART), such as in vitro fertilization (IVF), make pregnancy possible for more than half of the couples who pursue treatment.
+Recent improvements in medication, microsurgery and assisted reproductive technology (ART) make pregnancy possible for more than half of the couples who pursue treatment.
 There are more than 100,000 babies born in the United States as the result of ART, and more than a million babies worldwide.

 One of the most confusing issues related to assisted reproductive technologies is understanding the success rates for a particular clinic or program.
 This confusion stems from the fact that success rates may vary depending on the reason for the infertility, the age of patients being treated, and the type of procedure being used.